 Section 2.
 Statutory Creation.
 Through the concurrent adoption of an ordinance in the form attached hereto as Exhibit A (the “Ordinance”) by the member municipalities of CCSWA, the Authority has been created as a regional solid waste authority under the provisions of Sections 7-273aa to 7-273oo, inclusive, of the Connecticut General Statutes Annotated (“Chapter 103b”), as amended from time to time, having all of the rights, powers, duties and obligations of a regional solid waste authority pursuant to Chapter 103b and Chapters 446d and 446e of the Connecticut General Statutes Annotated.
 Through their adoption of such Ordinances, the CCSWA member municipalities have designated the Authority as their regional solid waste authority, including their regional resource recovery authority; provided, however that such municipal designations of CCSWA do not constitute a commitment of any municipality’s solid waste or recyclables in a manner which is contrary to existing legal obligations, nor shall any provision of these By-Laws constitute such a commitment.

 Section 3.
 Purpose.
-The purpose of CCSWA shall be to jointly manage solid waste disposal and recycling services and related activities on behalf of its municipal members.
+The purpose of CCSWA shall be to collaboratively explore, coordinate, and implement solid waste, food waste/organics, and recycling disposal, diversion, and management, including education and outreach, programs, services, funding opportunities and related activities on behalf of its municipal members in conjunction with CTDEEP, CCSMM, and other public/private stakeholders.

 Section 4.
 Principal Address.
 The principal address of CCSWA shall be the business address of record in Hartford, CT, c/o the Capital Region Council of Governments.